Picture of HAHTravels

 Looking for more things to do while in Dublin?
 Here are other tours to add to your Ireland itinerary.
 We really liked the Guinness and Jameson Tours.
 A Hop-on Hop-off tour is always an excellent way to get around the city.
 If you have never done one, basically you buy the ticket and there are certain stops the bus makes throughout the city.
 You can get on or off at any of those stops.
 We have done these several times in several different cities.
 The third link is a walking food tour.
 Again, I LOVE LOVE walking food tours!
 You get a taste of what is in the city you’re in.
 I have done these several times (even in my own hometown!)

-Here are some tour ideas if you’re not planning on driving in Ireland.
+Here are some tour ideas if you’re not planning on driving in Ireland during your 7 day stay.
 We rented a car, but since this isn’t an option for everyone, it’s great to have tours available.
 Be sure to see the castles in this region of Ireland.
 The Aran Islands is another popular thing to do.

 Powered by GetYourGuide

-We did a little driving around the Connemara region on this day.
-That is what is nice about getting a rental car.
+Take a scenic drive along Sky Road for breathtaking coastal views.
+Having a rental car is the best way to tour this area (and the rest of Ireland.
 We were free to design our own itinerary and spend as much time as we wanted at each location.
 We drove on Sky Road, saw many sheep, and many castles, often just ruins.

 A castle hotel was an experience we had on our Ireland itinerary.
 We chose The Abbeyglen in Clifden.
 We had a great stay here.
 This castle hotel was unique, beautiful and had a great Irish breakfast.
 I loved the key to our room (pictured below).
 Abbeyglen is an affordable option, if a castle hotel is on your Ireland itinerary.

-There are other castle hotels in this region of Ireland.
+There are other castle hotels in this region of Ireland, near Connemara.
 If you’re not on a budget, you could consider staying at Ashford Castle.
 This majestic castle is located north of Galway.
 This 5-star hotel is nothing but amazing.
 You will be awe-struck by the scenery, the service, and luxury of this lakefront estate.

-Next on the itinerary, venture to witness one of Ireland’s most iconic landmarks – the Cliffs of Moher.
+After soaking in Galway’s lively atmosphere, take a drive to the legendary Cliffs of Moher for a breathtaking sunset view before heading toward Killarney for the night.
 Marvel at the sheer cliffs plunging dramatically into the Atlantic Ocean and soak in the awe-inspiring natural beauty.
 They were truly amazing and pictures do not do them justice.

 Powered by GetYourGuide